Boat Trailer Bearing / Brake Repairs,

 If that does not work, replace the nuts but only tighten them about 1/2 way and SLOWLY drive a short distance.
 If it is on the front of the towing vehicle try to crank the steering wheel right/left which also may help break the rusted bond loose.

 Wheel Bearings ; No matter what brand of trailer or what type of axle/spindle system it uses they all will have basically the same type of wheel bearings.
 The key to bearing longevity is LUBRICATION.
 The older systems utilized grease, the type being mentioned below.
-The newer units utilize a heavy oil, which gives better lubrication.
-These newer hubs will have a clear plastic cover which allows you to visualize the internal oil level.
+The newer units utilize a heavy oil, (oil bath system) which gives better lubrication.
+These newer hubs will have a clear plastic cover which allows you to visually see the internal oil level.